How is Rize Modular different?

 Creating your build in such an environment also guarantees precision and efficiency.
 It’s more efficient to assemble a building in a controlled factory environment than onsite.
 Plus, a factory environment ensures a consistent work force and a fixed price point.

-Factory precision in the modular process has been a standard practice in Europe and Scandinavia for decades.
+Factory precision in the modular process has been a standard practice in Europe, Asia and Scandinavia for decades.
 Rize Modular is extending this modern tradition to include smart technology that is optimized for your lifestyle now and wired for the future.

 Is building modularly cheaper?